masaccio/numbers-parser/README.md

 ## API changes in version 4.0

 To better partition cell styles, the new cell property `style` contains all style information for a cell including background image data which was supported in earlier versions.
 Image information is now found in `cell.style.bg_image`.
+Using the deprecated methods `image_data` and `image_filename` will issue a `DeprecationWarning` if used.The legacy methods will be removed in a future version of numbers-parser.

 `NumberCell` cell types return [`decimal.Decimal`](https://docs.python.org/3/library/decimal.html) types rather than `float`.
 These are created in a [decimal128](https://en.wikipedia.org/wiki/Decimal128_floating-point_format) context to preserve the precision used by Numbers.
 Previously, using float resulted in rounding errors in unpacking internal numbers.